rawho/assBOT/README.md

 - `ctl + shift + p` and search **export**, then select **Markdown PDF: Export (pdf)**

 Then Wait for few seconds and you can see a new pdf file is created in the same folder.

+## Few Tips
+- Probably if you follow above steps, You will get a pdf file, Inside it you can see that the code snippets is not highlighted, inorder to enable it, you can change the settings of the extension **Markdown PDF**
+- for that press `ctl + ,` it will open the settings.
+- from there go to **extensions** and **markdown pdf**, scroll down and  change the highlight style.
+There is a dropdown.
+You can select any one from it.
+My suggestion is *a11y-dark.css*